continuedev/continue/docs/docs/walkthroughs/codebase-embeddings.md

 ## Parameters

 After retrieving the top `n_retrieve` results from the vector database, an additional re-reranking step uses 2 LLM calls to select the top `n_final` results to use to answer the question.
 If you want to increase the speed of the query at the cost of relevancy, you can skip the re-ranking step by setting `use_reranking` to `False`.
 Then the top `n_final` results will just be directly calculated from the vector database.

+It is optional to set your `openai_api_key` parameter.
+If you do, we will use their Ada embeddings.
+Otherwise, a sentence transformers model will be run locally to calculate the embeddings.